 Use our calculators and tools

-If you like to continue saving for college costs since the Guaranteed 529 Plan closed for over 15 years ago, you may want to open a CollegeAdvantage Direct 529 Plan.
+If you would like to continue saving for college costs, you can open a CollegeAdvantage Direct 529 Plan.
 Use our tools and calculators to shape your college savings goals, adjust your 529 account according to your child’s time frame before college, and discover how comfortable you are with risk to determine the right asset allocation mix.

-You can even make a direct rollover of your CollegeAdvantage Guaranteed Plan account to any 529 plan, including the CollegeAdvantage Direct 529 Plan or BlackRock CollegeAdvantage Advisor Plan.
+You can even make a direct rollover of your CollegeAdvantage Guaranteed Plan account to the CollegeAdvantage Direct 529 Plan or Advisor Plan.
 You can complete a rollover at any time, without incurring tax consequences and a penalty.
 A direct rollover means the funds are being directed by the same account owner for the same beneficiary.
 Complete the Guaranteed Plan Withdrawal form to make a direct rollover.**

 Already have student in the Direct 529 Plan and need to make a withdrawal from that plan as well?
 Here’s a link to Direct 529 Plan withdrawal guidance.

 * Withdrawal values are calculated according to Ohio Administrative Code and may change at any time and without notice.